dailystory/docs/articles/quickstart/index.md

 {
-	title: 'DailyStory Quick Start: Your Guide to Getting Started with DailyStory',
+	title: 'DailyStory Quick Start',
 	description: 'The DailyStory quickstart is a guide designed for new customers to help them get started.'
 }
-# DailyStory Quick Start: Getting Started with DailyStory
+# DailyStory Quick Start
 Welcome to DailyStory!
 We put this guide together to help you get started using DailyStory.

-The good news is you don't need a degree in computer science to start using DailyStory.
-And, you won't need a team to setup and manage DailyStory.
-We've built it to be simple.

 > See the [Technical Setup Guide](/install/setup) for advanced setup options such as setting up a custom subdomain or custom email address.

-But before you get started you will need to add the DailyStory tracking tag to your website.
+First, you need to add the DailyStory tracking tag to your website.
 The tracking tag connects DailyStory and your website and is required to use many of the features of DailyStory.

 <ol class="step"><li value="1">Install the Tracking Tag</li></ol>
 The tracking tag is a small piece of JavaScript that needs to be added to the <code>&lt;head&gt;</code> of all your pages.